aimi-bonn/hand-segmentation/README.md

 &nbsp; &nbsp; [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7415591.svg)](https://doi.org/10.5281/zenodo.7415591)
 &nbsp; &nbsp; [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc/4.0/)

-This repository contains three Deep Learning approaches segment hands in the [RSNA Pediatric Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age).
+This repository contains three Deep Learning approaches that segment hands in the [RSNA Pediatric Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age).
 It is intended to remove potential artifacts from scanning or department-specific which could disturb or bias downstream analysis or learning.
 In all models, an array of data augmentations was employed to cope with different challenges such as white border from scanning, boxes, and gradients, as well as inverted intensities, etc.

 The ground truth data is available on [zenodo](https://doi.org/10.5281/zenodo.7415591).

 On a manually crafted test set within the RSNA training set, we achieve a DICE similarity score of $>0.99$.
 The models were also qualitatively validated on the Los Angeles Digital Hand Atlas and private data sets:

 <img src="figs/examples.png" width="600" height="600" />